 A good place to start is Risør, with its magnificent chamber music festival in late June, as well as festival for wooden boats in July/August.
 Risør is perhaps the most impressive of the white towns along Southern Norway's coastline.
 The white, wooden houses sparkle in the summer sun, lots of little art galleries open up their doors and summer escapees from Eastern Norway and further afield seem to be competing with the locals in a smiling contest when summer season sets in and the glorious summer of Southern Norway is a reality.

-In Risør, there are several possibilities for active pursuits such as renting a boat, rock climbing or sea kayaking, contact Risør Tourist Information Office for details.
+In Risør, there are several possibilities for active pursuits lsuch as renting a boat, rock climbing or sea kayaking, contact Risør Tourist Information Office for details.

 From Risør it is a short drive to the massive potholes, thought to be used for cooking by trolls in earlier days.
 The potholes south of Risør are some of the largest in Northern Europe, and for a day out it is a great place for a swim.